mediasuitenz/Overpass2Geojson/README.md

 With the ways conversion, if any ways reference nodes that aren't also in the input, those nodes will be ignored.
 If there are less than 2 nodes for any way, that way will not produce a Feature as LineStrings must have more than 2 coordinates.

+To create a Polygon instead of a LineString you can pass true as the 3rd argument to `Overpass2Geojson::convertWays`, or set `Overpass2Geojson::polygon = true;` before using the utility.

 ## Example

 ### Overpass query